RasmussenLab/vamb/README.md

     [ lines elided ]

-# Tutorial and running from Python
+# Walkthrough from within Python interpreter

 See the notebooks in the `doc` directory for an in-depth walkthrough of the Vamb package.

+# Troubleshooting

+See the Markdown file in the `doc` directory.

 # Prerequisites